BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 **Indexing PCR Plate**: Using the Integra mini-96 12.5 pipette, transfer 1 µL of the xGen UDI Primers to a 96-well plate.
 Label this plate as *Indexing PCR*.
 Assemble the Indexing PCR Reaction Mix in a 1.5 mL microcentrifuge tube, **without the W4 enzyme**, and leave on ice until use.

 **Post-Indexing PCR Cleanup Plate**: Set up a 96-Well plate for the left-sided selection.
 Using a multichannel reservoir, pipette 898 µL of the SPRISelect Beads and dispense into the well.
 Using a multichannel pipette, transfer 8.5 µL of the SPRISelect Beads from the reservoir across the 96-well plate or desired number of wells.
 Label this plate *Indexing PCR Bead Cleanup*.

+**80% Ethanol Preparation**: Create an 80% (vol/vol) solution of 200-proof ethanol and nuclease-free water. **Approximately 500 µL of ethanol will be used per library.** Reserve a 96-well plate for the cleanups for utilization on the Integra Pipettor.

 ## Protocol
 The starting point for this protocol is post-fragmentation and assumes that you have a sufficient starting amount of DNA for your library.
 The bead clean-up steps utilize a left-side size selection to remove small fragments and unused adapters.